MATRIX: Modular Approach to Transplant Research by Interdisciplinary Experts

-Built on this strong foundation of clinical success, high volume, and funded research efforts, the Comprehensive Transplant Center is actively building a research infrastructure around four pillars – Immune Tolerance, Biomarker Discovery, Outcomes Research, and Engineered Tissues – that will allow our faculty to accelerate innovation and define the future of transplantation.
+Built on this strong foundation of clinical success, high volume and funded research efforts, the Comprehensive Transplant Center is actively building a research infrastructure around four pillars (Immune Tolerance, Biomarker Discovery, Outcomes Research and Engineered Tissues) that will allow our faculty to accelerate innovation and define the future of transplantation.
 We have developed a collaborative model we call Modular Approach to Transplant Research by Interdisciplinary eXperts (MATRIX).
-This model combines our experts in transplantation with researchers from seemingly unrelated disciplines and experts in research methodologies needed to answer transplantation’s most pressing questions.
+This model combines our experts in transplantation with scientists from seemingly unrelated disciplines and experts in research methodologies needed to answer transplantation’s most pressing questions.
 We strongly believe that it is at this intersection of diverse expertise that transformative innovation is mostly likely to occur, and we are committed to utilizing this approach to execute our plan and advance the field.

 Our Pillars of Research